loopeer/ImageGroupView/README.md

 # ImageGroupView

 This view main solve the view data restore.
 The activity main killed when open camera.
-So some data of the group view will not restore by themeself.
+So some data of the group view will not restore by themself.
 This view save the state and then restore to recreate the layout.

 Screeshot
 ====